digitalspring/whitepaper/whitepaper.md

-  Digital Spring is a software library that solves one of the crucial problems of the Snowden era: Private and secure data transfer, be it private text messages or public status updates, file sharing or device synchronization.
+  Digital Spring is a software library that solves one of the crucial problems of the Snowden era: Private and secure data transfer, be it private text messages or status updates, file sharing or device synchronization.
 Nowadays, if Alice wants to send a message to Bob, she will use some middleman (e.g. Facebook, Dropbox, an email provider) to deliver the message.
 However, in this way, the middleman